Welcome to Burg Hülshoff – Center for Literature

 As an interdisciplinary institution, the CfL brings literature together with film, dance, music, media and digital art, architecture and other art forms.
 As a producing institution, it creates connections between local, regional and international writers, other artists and the audience.

 Together with our guests, we would like to explore what the public dimension of literature could be today: should there still even be readings today?
 And – if so – how exactly should they be realized?
 How can we discover the poetry in lines and images, in sounds and bodies, in movements and in our World Wide World (the Internet)?
 How does literature change the moment we stop reading it silently but instead publicly?
-What could be a poetry of the public and public space?
+What could be poetics of the public and public space?

 Two hundred years ago, Burg Hülshoff was not only the birthplace of the great poet Annette von Droste-Hülshoff, but also the birthplace of outstanding poetic art and perceptive reflection upon the world.
 During the time of Annette Droste-Hülshoff, in the turbulent era of the early 19th century, the castle also served as a place of refuge for the family.